 How to Apply for a Pre-Need Eligibility Determination

-Applicants must also include COPIES of supporting military service documents, such as discharge papers (DD214 or other separation documents).
+Applicants must include copies of supporting military service documents, such as discharge papers (DD214 or other separation documents).
 If service documents cannot be located or veterans are unsure whether they qualify, the VA still encourages submission of these applications.
 The VA will assist in finding the appropriate military records and either make a determination or notify applicants that additional evidence must be submitted.

-For those family members filing an application on behalf of a veteran who is unable to sign it due to mental incompetence or physical disability, be sure to include COPIES of documentation to prove you are authorized to sign on their behalf.
+For those family members filing an application on behalf of a veteran who is unable to sign it due to mental incompetence or physical disability, be sure to include COPIES of documentation proving you are authorized to sign on their behalf.
 Supporting documentation must describe the applicant’s incapacity or disability and illustrate your relationship to the applicant.
 Examples include a copy of a durable power of attorney (POA) document and papers related to court-appointed guardianship.
 According to the VA, “if the claimant is in the care of an institution, a manager or principal officer of the institution may sign the form” as well.

 How a Pre-Need Eligibility Determination Helps With Funeral Planning

 The VA will send a written decision letter to applicants notifying them of their approval or denial for burial benefits.
-Approved applicants’ pre-need applications, supporting paperwork and decision letters are then saved by the VA to speed up future burial arrangements at each veteran’s time of need.
+Approved pre-need applications, supporting paperwork and decision letters are then saved by the VA to speed up future burial arrangements at each veteran’s time of need.
 Families should retain copies of these documents for their records.

-It is important to discuss final wishes with family members and understand all the VA burial benefits veterans are entitled to.
+It is important to discuss final wishes with family members and explore all the VA burial benefits veterans are entitled to.
 This includes how, where, and with whom the veteran would like to be interred, what type of marker or headstone they would like, and how they would prefer their memorial item to be inscribed.

 In addition to ensuring a veteran’s wishes are respected, pre-planning a funeral can help the family prepare financially as well.
 If a veteran (and any of their qualifying dependents) is deemed eligible for burial in a national cemetery, then burial benefits are provided at no cost.
 While the VA does not cover the cost of funeral goods and services, such as preparation of the body, cremation, caskets, urns, funeral ceremonies and memorial services, and transportation to the cemetery, VA burial benefits can still significantly reduce final expenses.
 Some families may also qualify for veterans burial allowances (also known as death benefits) that can help cover burial, funeral and transportation costs.
 Unlike burial in a national cemetery, burial allowances are only applied for after a veteran has died.

 Keep in mind that this pre-need application process does not actually guarantee burial in a specific national cemetery or reserve a gravesite.
-These details are handled by the funeral home and National Cemetery Scheduling Office at the time of need.
+These details are handled by the funeral home and the National Cemetery Scheduling Office at the time of need.
 Furthermore, this application does not include eligibility for tribal or state veterans cemeteries, which may have different requirements.

-Determining whether a veteran qualifies for burial benefits and understanding what the VA does and does not pay for will help with funeral pre-planning, estimating funeral costs and preparing for any additional final expenses.
+Determining whether a veteran qualifies for burial benefits and understanding what the VA does and does not pay for will help with funeral pre-planning, estimating funeral costs, and preparing for any additional final expenses.
 Taking these steps well in advance can provide peace of mind for veterans and their families.